Once a comfort, rain is now ruining Australia's mood

 Rebecca Gray feels like it has rained all year in Sydney, Australia.
 She's not far off the mark.

-The city has seen about 170 days of rain so far in 2022 - there have been more rainy days than dry ones.
+The city has seen around 170 days of rain so far in 2022 - there have been more rainy days than dry ones.
 And with almost a quarter of the year still to go, Sydney broke its annual rainfall record last month.

 "It's not like we've just scraped in," said Tom Saunders, a meteorologist at the Australian Broadcasting Corporation.
 "The record has been obliterated.
 I've never seen anything like it."

 More than 2.3m (7.5 feet) of rain has fallen on the city - three times the annual average in London.

 It's been a similar story across the rest of Australia's eastern states.
 Repeated, widespread flooding across all four of them has left thousands of homes uninhabitable and killed more than 30 people this year.
 Just this past week, two people died as towns in central western New South Wales (NSW) went underwater.

 The Bureau of Meteorology says the weather is being driven by several phenomena, including the La Nina pattern which, in Australia, increases the likelihood of rain and cyclones.